ForeBoard Home

 ForeBoard supports two competition modes — pick at round creation.

 Best Ball Nassau is 2-on-2.
 Each side's lowest ball counts on every hole.
-The standard Nassau rules apply at the team level — match play, the three concurrent contests, presses when 2-down, the works.
-Best ball Nassau is the natural mode for buddies trips, member-guests, and any time you want the format to forgive a player having a rough hole.
+The standard Nassau rules apply at the team level — the three separate match play matches, presses when 2-down, the works.
+Best ball Nassau is the natural mode for trips, member-guests, and any time you want the format to forgive a player having a rough hole.

 The math problem